 The solution for this problem is to launch a mobile app which people can then download from the public app store onto their private smartphones.
 These apps have dramatically higher engagement rates.
-In addition, push notification enable you to actively reach out to your staff for important information.
-Furthermore, you will be able to publish content much more often, with richer media and more, shorter stories.
-“An app gets your employees to identify themselves with the company and engage in the daily news feed.“ Read our ebook on launching an branded internal communication app to learn more about the process.
+In addition, they feature push notifications, which enable employers to actively reach out to your staff for important information.
+Furthermore, you can publish content much more often, with richer media and an increased number of shorter stories.
+An app allows your employees to identify themselves with their company and engage in daily news.
+You can read our ebook on launching a branded internal communication app to learn more about the process.

 Even if you are able to replace paper with an app—what do you do with those employees that don’t have a smartphone or don’t want to use it for your corporate app?

 The printed medium still has a place in the advertising ecosystem.

-A printed medium is not only used to display adverts but also to represent the company itself and, therefore, function as an advert for your company.
+A printed medium is not only used to display advertisements, but also to represent the company itself and, therefore, function as an advert for your company.
 That’s why an advanced app such as Staffbase comes with advanced branding and design possibilities.

-#1 Talking Business
+1. Talking Business

-Time: Getting a magazine ready for print can take months.
-At the New Yorker writing one article alone can take weeks.
+- Time: Getting a magazine ready for print can take months.
+At The New Yorker, writing one article alone can take weeks.
 Heck, this article took two weeks to write!
-You need dedicated authors, editors and designers.
-In addition, a magazine has no chance to communicate last minute change.
-Looking at the original goal of an internal comms department—keeping staff updated on recent developments in the company—it can even be argued that a quarterly printed magazine just does not keep up to the needs anymore.
+You need dedicated authors, editors, and designers.
+In addition, a magazine has no chance to communicate last minute information.
+Looking at the original goal of an internal comms department—keeping staff up to speed on recent developments in the company—it can be argued that a quarterly printed magazine simply doesn’t make sense.

-#2 Aligning Content Style
+2. Aligning Content Style

-Last, remember that an app provides more options in terms of content.
-The app enables much more than just news.
-There will not just be articles but also push notifications, scheduled publications, discussions and feedback.
-You are no longer rigid in your medium of choice so be creative!
-Good ideas for content that increases employee engagement are:
+Finally, remember that an app provides many more options in terms of content.
+The app enables more than just news.
+There won’t only be articles but push notifications, scheduled publications, discussions, and feedback.
+You no longer have to be rigid in your medium, so be creative!

 - Offer coaching and classes via videos